 First, thank them for bringing the issue to your attention.
 Then outline the steps you’ll take to ensure it won’t happen again.
 You might think your customers don’t want to know the nitty gritty details.
 And they may not.
 But they’ll appreciate your willingness to share them.

 Instead of taking ownership of the gaf, they got involved in a viral online argument that went into the wee hours of the night.
-It even caught the attention of the big publications.

 The challenge with online communication is that it can be impersonal.
 Your audience can’t read your facial expressions or tone of voice.
 It can be difficult to convey humility or empathy, especially in 140 characters or less.